The Vision Piece of the Dyslexia Puzzle

 I’ve known class valedictorians with vision problems that made them uncomfortable but who managed to excel because they got proper reading instruction at the outset and were encouraged to work twice as hard as everyone else for thirteen years of schooling.
 That’s doing it the hard way, but it can be done and it no doubt built a great work ethic.

-Is It Dyslexia?
+But Is It Dyslexia?

 There are two steps you should consider taking.
 First, locate a competent developmental optometrist.
 Second, consider the possibility that the genetic predisposition was triggered by something specific, something that might possibly be remedied.
-More on that in a minute.
+More on that in a bit.